PANFACTORY/PANSLBM2/README.md

 For example, run a program solving 2D steady-state heatsink problem.
 Use MinGW with AVX2 and OpenMP.
-Of course, you can also use other compilers like Intel C++ Compiler.

 ```
 g++ -mavx -fopenmp -o build/heatsink.exe production/heatsink.cpp